Law Enforcement Management and Administrative Statistics Resource Guide

 An agency is a State Police agency

-Average number of sworn FTE = rounded [(# sworn full time employees) + 0.5 * (# worn part-time employees)]
+Average number of sworn FTE = rounded [(# sworn full time employees) + 0.5 * (# sworn part-time employees)]

 All remaining agencies in Sheriff's Department, Local Police, and Special Police categories are NSR.

-An agency can be out-of-scope for the collection year because it disbanded after the previous collection year but before the current collection year.
+An agency can also be out-of-scope because it was included in error.
+An attachment in the codebook lists agencies that are out-of-scope for the purposes of that data's collection year.
 An agency can also be out-of-scope because it never should have been in the universe in the first place.
 An attachment in the codebook lists agencies that are out-of-scope for the purposes of that data's collection year.